sdemicco/Challenge-_Wine_Clustering/README.md

 > ####  The content of Alcohol and Proline are positively correlated.
 As the alcohol content in a wine increases, the Proline content also increases.
-> #### The hue is negatively correlated with malic acid and positively correlated with flavonoids.
-Wines with lower values of malic acid and higher values of flavonoids exhibit higher hues.
+> #### The hue is negatively correlated with malic acid and positively correlated with flavanoids.
+Wines with lower values of malic acid and higher values of flavanoids exhibit higher hues.
 > #### Total_phenols is strongly correlated with Flavonoids and Proanthocyanins, which is expected since Flavonoids and Proanthocyanins are included in the total_phenols category.
 > #### The color intensity is positively correlated with the alcohol content of the wine.
 There is also a negative correlation between the color intensity of the wine and its hue.
 Wines with more intense colors have lower hue.
-> #### The OD280 is strongly correlated with flavonoid phenolic compounds.
+> #### The OD280 is strongly correlated with flavanoid phenolic compounds.
 Also Wines with higher hues have a higher OD280 coefficient.

 <!-- Imagen redimensionada centrada con estilos en línea -->
 <p align="center">